mmcqd/datatt/README.md

   def symmetry (A : Type) (x y : A) (p : x = y) : y = x =>
     match p with
       | refl i => refl
 * User defined, parametric datatypes.
-Constructors can be overloaded, but their types cannot be synthesized, only checked).
+Constructors can be overloaded, but their types cannot be synthesized, only checked.
+When declaring a datatype, recursive references to the type being defined are left unapplied to their parameters, as can be seen in the definition of `List`.
   ```
   data Nat =>
     | zero